opencog/atomspace/opencog/sheaf/README.md

 between concepts and events taken from observations of the external world.

 In link-grammar, "germs" are called "lexical items".
-The "conenctor sequences" are called "disjuncts".
+The "connector sequences" are called "disjuncts".
 The "stalk" is a lexical entry or dictionary entry.
 The fact that the disjuncts are disjoined is a way of saying that each etale (section) of a germ is distinct.